steamcleaner/swagger-grails/README.md

 # swagger-grails
-Generate and view Swagger documentation for your Grails app.
+Generate Swagger documentation for your Grails app.

 ## Built With
 * Grails 3.1.5